wp-plugins/facebook-feed-grabber/readme.txt

 Because you have either supplied an invalid App Id & Secret combo or you're trying to access something you don't have permissions for.

+= Broken in WP 2.8 =

+Caching doesn't work in Wordpress 2.8.
+As the function wp_mkdir_p( ) ends up in an infinite loop.
+I'm not really sure why.

 == Screenshots ==

 1. The options page.